 That’s why there’s LingQ, a language app that helps you discover and learn from content you love.
 You can start with the repetitive Mini Stories and other beginner content and then move on to things of interest to you.

 You can import videos, podcasts, and much more and turn them into interactive lessons.
-Keep all your favorite content stored in one place, easily look up new words, save vocabulary, and review.
+Keep all your favourite content stored in one place, easily look up new words, save vocabulary, and review.

 LingQ is available for desktop as well as Android and iOS.
 Create an account today and gain access to thousands of hours of audio and transcripts.